 - Avoid skipping breakfast or lunch, which can lead to overeating (and overdrinking) late in the day.

-- Give up late-night snacks—including beverages that may cause heartburn.
+- Give up late-night snacks, including beverages that may cause heartburn (carbonated and caffeinated drinks).

 - Moderate alcohol consumption.
 Drinking too much alcohol can cause reflux symptoms in some people.

-By practicing healthy drinking habits as a part of your overall plan for managing GERD, you can reduce your reflux symptoms and improve your quality of life.
+By practicing healthy drinking habits as a part of your overall plan for managing GERD, and taking note of how your individual symptoms respond to specific foods and drinks, you can reduce your reflux symptoms and improve your quality of life.